TogoOfficial Name: Togolese Republic

 LGBTI Travelers: Local law forbids “acts against nature committed with an individual of one’s sex,” widely understood to mean same-sex sexual activity.
-If you are convicted of engaging in consensual same-sex sexual activity, you may be sentenced to one to three years’ imprisonment and fined between US $1,733 and US $5,199.
+If you are convicted of engaging in consensual same-sex sexual activity, you may be sentenced to one to three years’ imprisonment and fined $1,733 to $5,199.
 However, this law is not enforced directly.

 Women Travelers: Women travelling alone are encouraged to take extra precautions while in the country.
-While local residents are generally friendly, as a single woman you may receive more attention during their stay.
-You are encouraged to travel in groups, if possible.
-Traveling after dark may increase the risk of violent crime.
+While local residents are generally friendly, you are encouraged to travel in groups and be extra vigilant after dark.

 See our travel tips for Women Travelers.

-Medical facilities in Togo are limited and of very poor quality; emergency medical care is inadequate.
-Medical care is substandard throughout the country, including in major cities.
-In the event of a serious medical condition, we encourage medical evacuation to Western Europe, but such evacuations are very costly.
-We strongly recommend supplemental insurance to cover medical evacuations.
+Medical facilities in Togo are limited and medical care is substandard throughout the country, including in major cities.
 You may encounter shortages of routine medications and supplies and counterfeit medications are a frequent problem.
+In the event of a serious medical condition, medical evacuation to Western Europe is encouraged.
 Credit cards are not accepted for payment of medical care.